valkey-io/valkey-go/mock/README.md

-# rueidis mock
+# valkey mock

-Due to the design of the command builder, it is impossible for users to mock `rueidis.Client` for testing.
+Due to the design of the command builder, it is impossible for users to mock `valkey.Client` for testing.

-Therefore, rueidis provides an implemented one, based on the `gomock`, with some helpers to make user writing tests more easily, including command matcher `mock.Match`, `mock.MatchFn` and `mock.Result` for faking redis responses.
+Therefore, valkey provides an implemented one, based on the `gomock`, with some helpers to make user writing tests more easily, including command matcher `mock.Match`, `mock.MatchFn` and `mock.Result` for faking valkey responses.

 ## Examples